marmelab/sg/README.md

 Utility to handle side effects with generators.
 Inspired by [redux-saga](https://github.com/yelouafi/redux-saga) and [co](https://github.com/tj/co).

-An effect is an object that describe a task, but do not execute it.
+An effect is an object that describe an operation, but do not execute it.
-This allows to separate the tasks scheduling from the tasks themself.
+This allows to separate the operation scheduling from the operations themself.

 ## install